Alliance of family businesses and impact pioneers: the key to France's industrial renaissance?

 Yet Claire and Leila are firmly convinced of the potential impact of their innovation.

-But their project requires time and significant investment to have any chance of success.
+But their project requires time and substantial investments to have any chance of success.

 Their timing is not compatible with the exit requirements of most venture capital funds.

-The strength of the collective: supporting first-time impact entrepreneurs and derisking their investment
+The power of the collective: supporting first-time impact entrepreneurs and derisking their investment

 Claire and Leila present their vision to the fund's partners, who, after thorough due diligence, decide to invest.

-These 50 personalities, chosen for their targeted and proven skills, have been a gas pedal for N Zero: "We saved an incredible amount of time thanks to them," recalls Claire.
+These 50 personalities, chosen for their specific and proven skills, are a springboard for N Zero: "We saved an incredible amount of time thanks to them," recalls Claire.

-Evergreen funds and family businesses: benchmark long-term shareholders
+Evergreen funds and family businesses: long-term core shareholders

-Each fundraising is also a liquidity event, enabling some individual investors in the SPV structured by the evergreen fund to exit as they go along, and others to enter.
+Each fundraising is also a liquidity event, allowing certain individual investors in the SPV structured by the evergreen fund to exit as they go along, and others to enter.

-The €10 million Series B thus generates a fundamental change in the SPV's capitalization table, but N Zero retains the same reference investor.
+The €10 million Series generates a fundamental change in the SPV's capitalization table, but N Zero sticks with the same lead investor.

 This capital increase is led by the family office of the Roche-Dubois family industrial company.
 A year earlier, the new generation of managers had decided to make a strategic shift, putting their regional roots, industrial know-how and patient business development experience at the service of fast-growing industrial start-ups.

-"It was at this point that our historical investors, who had helped us find our first customers, began to sell their shares, with already a very handsome multiple.
-The arrival of the Roche-Dubois family enabled us to secure the equity financing we needed in our pre-industrialization phase," explains Claire.
+"It was at this point that our historic investors, who had helped us find our first customers, began to sell their shares, with an already impressive return multiple.
+The arrival of the Roche-Dubois family allowed us to secure the equity financing we needed in our pre-industrialization phase," explains Claire.

 Here we are ten years later, and Claire and Leila are at the helm of a thriving company with 600 employees, recognized for its many positive impacts and with the highest Net Promoter Score in its category.